trescenzi/jasmine-kinda-equal/README.md

 # Jasmine Kinda Equal

-### The Jasmine matchers for when you need tests that aren't quite as precise as usual
+### The Jasmine matcher for when you need tests that aren't quite as precise as usual

-Jasmine Kinda Equal exports a single new matcher for use in tests `toBeKindaEqualTo`.
-The exact meaning of something being kinda equal to something else depends on the type of the values being provided.
+Jasmine Kinda Equal exports a single new matcher for use in tests: `toBeKindaEqualTo`.
+The exact meaning of something being kinda equal to something else depends on the type of the values being compared.

 - `boolean`: Given that there are only two values for a boolean to have they are both, quite reasonably, kinda equal to each other.
 For example true is kinda equal to false.